acope3/RibModelFramework/cran-comments.md

     libs  23.6Mb

   Response: The package contains mostly compiled code to improve computation speed.
 The compiled objects can not be reduced in size.

+* checking top-level files ...
+NOTE
+  Non-standard file/directory found at top level:
+    'cran-comments.md'

+  Response: cran-comments.md included for cran maintainers as this is a new submission.

 On Windows